Bloody Monday: Aftermath

-Weapons, arms and later bodies of the dead, were stored in Louisville Metro Hall (the old Jefferson County Courthouse, now the Mayor's Office), a Know-Nothing stronghold at the time.
-Sporadic violence and attacks had occurred in the year and months leading up to August 6, continuing for some time afterward.
+Weapons, arms, and later bodies of the dead were stored in Louisville Metro Hall (the old Jefferson County Courthouse, now the Mayor's Office), a Know-Nothing stronghold at the time.
+Sporadic violence and attacks had occurred in the year and months leading up to August 6 and continued for some time afterward.

 No one was ever prosecuted in connection with the riots.
-The elected Whig mayor, James S. Speed, had been ousted in June by a court order.
-Speed, who upon his marriage, had converted to Catholicism, left Louisville for Chicago, never to return.
+The elected Whig mayor, James Stephens Speed, had been ousted in June by a court order.
+Speed, who upon his marriage had converted to Catholicism, left Louisville for Chicago, never to return.

 Legacy

-The riots had a profound impact on emigration from Louisville, causing more than ten thousand citizens to pack and leave for good, most to St. Louis, Chicago and Milwaukee, and a large group who left in 1856 for Prairie City, Kansas.
-Only the Civil War, with the trade and commerce it represented, halted this trend.
+The riots had a profound impact on emigration from Louisville by causing more than ten thousand citizens to pack and leave for good, most to St. Louis, Chicago, and Milwaukee, and a large group left in 1856 for Prairie City, Kansas.
+Only the Civil War, with the trade and the commerce that it represented halted the trend.
 The loss of population caused dozens of local businesses to close, affecting arts, education, and charitable causes with the loss of members and money.
-Empty storefronts were the norm on once-bustling commercial corridors and many of the destroyed and charred ruins lay untouched for years afterward, as a silent reminder of that terrible day.
-According to journalist Peter Smith, some scholars consider the exodus of immigrants fleeing or avoiding Louisville as having weakened the city economically causing it to be eclipsed by St. Louis and Cincinnati, although others disagree.
+Empty storefronts were the norm on once-bustling commercial corridors, and many of the destroyed and charred ruins lay untouched for years afterward, as a silent reminder of that terrible day.
+According to the journalist Peter Smith, some scholars consider the exodus of immigrants fleeing or avoiding Louisville as having weakened the city economically causing it to be eclipsed by St. Louis and Cincinnati, although others disagree.

-That year also saw scattered violence in Chicago, St. Louis, Columbus, Cincinnati and New Orleans.
-However, within ten years, Louisville elected a German born-man, Philip Tomppert as Mayor.
+That year also saw scattered violence in Chicago, St. Louis, Columbus, Cincinnati, and New Orleans.
+However, within ten years, Louisville elected a German-born man, Philip Tomppert as mayor.

 A series of commemorations was held to mark the 150th anniversary of Bloody Monday.
-According to one of the organizers, Vicky Ullrich, whose German-speaking Swiss ancestors fled to Indiana, "...with another influx of immigrants increasing the diversity of Louisville, it's important that Bloody Monday be remembered so that a similar event does not happen again."
+According to one of the organizers, Vicky Ullrich, whose German-speaking Swiss ancestors fled to Indiana, "with another influx of immigrants increasing the diversity of Louisville, it's important that Bloody Monday be remembered so that a similar event does not happen again."

 In 2006, the Louisville Ancient Order of Hibernians, and the German-American Club raised the funds to erect an historic marker at the site of Quinn's Row, which was the site of a small commemoration on March 17, 2015.